jpdias/jpdias.github.io/_posts/2026-07-11-world-of-blinkenlights.md

 <!--more-->

-## Where the Idea Comes From

-Two things converged in my head.
+## But why?

-The first is the so-called ***blinkenlights*** tradition.
-If you have spent enough time around computer rooms of a certain vintage (the [Science Museum in London](https://www.sciencemuseum.org.uk/) has some nice collections that one can visit), or around hacker culture at all, the term is unremarkable.
-The [Wikipedia page on Blinkenlights](https://en.wikipedia.org/wiki/Blinkenlights) is worth a detour for the classic mock-sign alone:
+The first why is the so-called ***[blinkenlights](https://en.wikipedia.org/wiki/Blinkenlights)*** tradition.
+If you have spent enough time around computer rooms of a certain vintage, or around hacker culture at all, the term is unremarkable.
+The Wikipedia page is worth a detour for the classic mock-sign alone:

 <div class="row" style="text-align:center">
   <div class="column">